hermeticvm/awesome-daylight-computer/README.md

 > The DC-1 features a custom IGZO rLCD display produced by SHARP with two independent backlights, including a 100% blue light-free option, which is the amber backlight that you see on most pictures of it.
 It works beautifully outdoors and even in direct sunlight, often without requiring any backlight.

+This [Android Police interview](https://www.androidpolice.com/origins-daylight-dc-1-with-creator-anjan-katta/) with the founder Anjan Katta is a good primer on the display technology.

 ## General resources

 - **[Daylight Computer Company website](https://daylightcomputer.com/)**